raunelgarcia/FrontEnd-framework/README.md

 For running web tests, set the environment variable PLATFORM to web.
 For running mobile tests, set the environment variable PLATFORM to mobile.
-You can set environment variables in IntelliJ IDEA by going to Run > Edit Configurations > Configuration > Environment.
+You can set environment variables in IntelliJ IDEA by going to Run > Edit Configurations > Add JUNIT Configuration > Environment.

 ### Install Dependencies: